giggletech/OSCQ_Giggletech/readme.md

 This repository contains two key components for running the **Giggletech VRChat OSCQuery Helper** service.
 This service manages communication between the Giggletech system and VRChat through OSC (Open Sound Control) via an OSCQuery server.

+I've aimed to make this service modular, so others can easily integrate it into their projects without much fuss.
+The architecture is designed to be flexible, allowing developers to plug in the OSCQuery service with minimal configuration and setup effort.
+This should simplify the process of managing OSC communication, especially for VRChat users.

 ### Key Components:
 - **Rust Module**: Manages the process lifecycle of the Giggletech OSCQuery server (`giggletech_oscq.exe`), ensuring it is always running and accessible.
 - **C# OSCQuery Server**: The core OSCQuery service, handling commands via HTTP and providing information about the TCP and UDP ports used for communication.